notaryproject/notaryproject.dev/content/en/docs/faq.md

 ## JWS signature envelope

-**Q: Why JWT is not used as the signature envelope format?**
+**Q: Why is JWT not used as the signature envelope format?**

 **A:** JWT uses JWS compact serialization which do not support unsigned attributes.
-Notary signature requires support for unsigned attributes.
+Notary Project signature requires support for unsigned attributes.
 Instead we use the *JWS JSON Serialization* representation, which supports unsigned attributes.

 **Q: Why JWT `exp` and `iat` claims are not used?**

-**A:** Unlike JWT which always contains a JSON payload, Notary envelope can support payloads other than JSON, like binary.
-Reusing the JWT payload structure and claims, limits the Notary JWS envelope to only support JSON payload, which is undesirable.
-Also, reusing JWT claims requires following same claim semantics as defined in JWT specifications.
-The [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4) claim requires that verifier MUST reject the signature if current time equals or is greater than `exp`, where as Notary allows verification policy to define how expiry is handled.
+**A:** Unlike JWT which always contains a JSON payload, the Notary Project signature envelope can support payloads other than JSON, like binary.
+Reusing the JWT payload structure and claims, limits the Notary Project signature JWS envelope to only support JSON payload, which is undesirable.
+Also, reusing JWT claims requires following the same claim semantics as defined in JWT specifications.
+The [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4) claim requires that the verifier MUST reject the signature if the current time equals or is greater than `exp`, where as Notation allows verification policy to define how expiry is handled.

 ## Signature specification

-**Q: How will Notary support multiple signature envelope formats?**
+**Q: How will Notation support multiple signature envelope formats?**

 **A:** The `mediaType` of artifact manifest's blob identifies the signature envelope type.
 The client implementation can use the aforementioned `mediaType` to parse the signature envelope.

-**Q: How will Notary support multiple payload formats?**
+**Q: How will Notation support multiple payload formats?**

 **A:** The Signature envelope MUST have a versioning mechanism to support multiple payload formats.
-For [JWS JSON serialization](https://github.com/notaryproject/notaryproject/blob/main/specs/signature-envelope-jws.md) signature envelope, versioning is achieved by the `cty` field in ProtectedHeaders.
+For [JWS JSON serialization](https://github.com/notaryproject/specifications/blob/main/specs/signature-envelope-jws.md) signature envelope, versioning is achieved by the `cty` field in ProtectedHeaders.

 ## Signature scheme